 (3) Nothing in any other law prevents an officer of an eligible authority from making a record of information, or causing a record of information to be made, for the purposes of giving the information to a person as permitted by subsection (2).

-[Section 15 amended by No. 1 of 2000 s.
+[Section 15 amended: No. 1 of 2000 s.
 9(1).]

 16. Information obtained by inspecting officer, use of etc.